PART 1: “BLACK” JACK GARDNER, 1928 TERRIER GRAD: HUGE CONNECTION TO HOOPS WORLD

 University of San Francisco’s Bill Russell, who led the Dons to a pair of NCAA championships in 1955 and 1956, went up against Utah in one of those tournaments.
 Unable to stop Russell, Utah coach Jack Gardner watched his team lose, 92-77 (Photo by Wikipedia Commons).

-His top player at Utah, McGill, had scrimmaged in Los Angeles summer leagues against Russell and Chamberlain.
-McGill was one L.A.’s best players when he led Jefferson High to a pair of city titles.
+Gardner’s top player at Utah, McGill, had scrimmaged in Los Angeles summer leagues against both Russell and Chamberlain.
+McGill was one of L.A.’s best players when he led Jefferson High to a pair of city titles.
 Scrimmaging against Chamberlain?
 Russell?

 “That was a player I had to have,” said Gardner, referring to McGill.